Understanding Differences Between Demand And Want in WASSCE Economics

 Demand is backed up by the necessary ability, which is money and willingness to pay, while want or mere desire is not backed up by the ability and willingness to pay at that material time.

-For instance, everybody likes to own a car, but not all that want to own cars have the necessary wherewithal to have them.
-Also, not all that want or desire cars backed up with the ability required to pay are willing to pay for the cars.
+For instance, everybody likes to own a car, but not all who want to own cars have the necessary wherewithal to have them.
+Also, not all who want or desire cars backed up with the ability required to pay are willing to pay for the cars.